 (Auburn Co-op pictured above)

 Where to Stay in Auburn, California

-Chic rooms that are bright and cheerful, make for a cozy stay that feels like home — and the beds from Tucked In, Auburn’s natural bedding store, are so good you’ll probably pick up one for yourself.
-It’s an intimate stay as breakfast is served family style downstairs, with fresh cinnamon rolls, coffee, and more.
-Certainly, it’s one of my favorite hotels I’ve stayed at in California in a long time.
+Chic rooms that are bright and cheerful, make for a cozy stay that feels like home.
+The beds are from Tucked In, Auburn’s natural bedding store — they are so good you’ll probably pick up one for yourself.
+It’s an intimate stay as breakfast is served family-style downstairs, with fresh cinnamon rolls, coffee, and hot dishes.
+Certainly, it’s one of the more memorable hotels I’ve stayed at in California in a long time.

 Where to Eat in Auburn, California

 The food scene is an ever-changing landscape in Auburn.
 Many new restaurants are opening and those classic institutions are still there.
 Here are some of the new, some of the old, and those you definitely cannot miss.